-The CalME model for rutting has been adopted for this work and is described in subsections 2.2.1 and 2.2.2.
-These subsections also describe the models, at times, in terms of their incorporation into the TPF-5(149) procedure to avoid repeating this information in multiple locations.
-The CalME procedure has been slightly modified in the sense that MEPDG project inputs are used to develop calibration coefficients, which are detailed in the course of describing the full coupling of the CalME and MEPDG procedures in Section 2.3.
+The CalME model for rutting has been adopted for this work and is described in the subsections below, which also describe the models, at times, in terms of their incorporation into the TPF-5(149) procedure to avoid repeating this information in multiple locations.
+The CalME procedure has been slightly modified in the sense that MEPDG project inputs are used to develop calibration coefficients, which are detailed in the course of describing the full coupling of the CalME and MEPDG procedures in Section 4.1.3.